-Our first pick is Lazy IPTV.
-It supports M3U playlists in open-view, ZIP, and GZ formats.
-The app can also read playlists in the XSPF (XML Shareable Playlist) format.
+Lazy IPTV supports M3U playlists in open-view, ZIP, and GZ formats.
+The app can also read playlists in XSPF (XML Shareable Playlist Format).

 Adding new content to Lazy IPTV is easy.
-You access content on your local file system and paste URLs directly from the web or your device’s clipboard.
-The app works with HTTP and UDP streams, and can play videos directly from YouTube and social network VK.
+You can access media on your local file system, as well as pasting URLs directly from the web or your device’s clipboard.
+The app works with HTTP and UDP streams and can play videos directly from YouTube and social network VK.
 There’s also a built-in audio player for internet radio channels.

-Importantly for an IPTV app, it supports electronic program guides (EPGs).
+Importantly for an IPTV app, Lazy IPTV supports electronic program guides (EPGs).
 It can read XMLTV EPGs saved as open-view, ZIP, or GZ.

 Download: Lazy IPTV (Free)